openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 #### Subject Syntax Types {#sub-syntax-type}

-Subject Syntax Type refers to a type of an identifier used in a `sub` claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.
+Subject Syntax Type refers to a type of an identifier used in a `sub` Claim in the ID Token issued by a Self-Issued OP. `sub` in Self-Issued OP flow serves as an identifier of the Self-Issued OP's Holder, and is used to obtain cryptographic material to verify the signature on the ID Token.

 This specification defines the following two Subject Syntax Types.
 Additional Subject Syntax Types may be defined in the future versions of this specification, or profiles of this specification.

 * JWK Thumbprint subject syntax type.
-When this type is used, the `sub` claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP response.
+When this type is used, the `sub` Claim value MUST be the base64url encoded representation of the JWK thumbprint of the key in the `sub_jwk` Claim [@!RFC7638], and `sub_jwk` MUST be included in the Self-Issued OP Response.

 * Decentralized Identifier subject syntax type.
-When this type is used,  the `sub` value MUST be a DID as defined in [@DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issued OP response.
+When this type is used,  the `sub` value MUST be a DID as defined in [@DID-CORE], and `sub_jwk` MUST NOT be included in the Self-Issued OP Response.
 The subject syntax type MUST be cryptographicaly verified against the resolved DID Document as defined in {#siop-id_token-validation}.

 The RP indicates Subject Syntax Type it supports in RP Registration Metadata `subject_syntax_types_supported` defined in {#rp-metadata}.